National Eisteddfod of Wales: History

 The National Museum of Wales says that "the history of the Eisteddfod may [be] traced back to a bardic competition held by the Lord Rhys in Cardigan Castle in 1176", and local Eisteddfodau were certainly held for many years prior to the first national Eisteddfod.
 Even before they became a regular annual event, Eisteddfodau were held on a national scale in Wales, such as the Gwyneddigion Eisteddfod of 1789, the Provincial Eisteddfodau from 1819 to 1834, the Abergavenny Eisteddfodau of 1835 to 1851, and The Great Llangollen Eisteddfod of 1858.
-However the National Eisteddfod of Wales as an organisation traces its history back to the first event held in 1861, in Aberdare.
+However the National Eisteddfod of Wales as an organisation traces its history back to 1860 where an executive committee was formed in Denbigh, and the first event was held the next year, in Aberdare.

 One of the most dramatic events in Eisteddfod history was the award of the 1917 chair to the poet Ellis Humphrey Evans, bardic name Hedd Wyn, for the poem Yr Arwr (The Hero).
 The winner was announced, and the crowd waited for the winner to stand up to accept the traditional congratulations before the chairing ceremony, but no winner appeared.
 It was then announced that Hedd Wyn had been killed the previous month on the battlefield at Passchendaele in Belgium.
 These events were portrayed in the Academy Award nominated film Hedd Wyn.

+The political party, Plaid Cymru - originally Plaid Genedlaethol Cymru ("National Party of Wales") - was founded on 5 August 1925 during the National Eisteddfod at Pwllheli, Gwynedd.
+The six founders met in a Pwllheli café called Maes Gwyn with the aim of establishing a "Welsh party".
+The principal aim of the party would be to foster a Welsh-speaking Wales.

 In 1940, during the Second World War, the Eisteddfod was not held, for fear that it would be a bombing target.
 Instead, the BBC broadcast an Eisteddfod radio programme, and the Chair, Crown and a Literature Medal (as opposed to the usual Prose Medal) were awarded.

 From 1950 onward, a newly created rule required all competitions to be held in Welsh.
 However, settings of the mass in Latin are allowed and this has been controversially used to allow concerts featuring international soloists.